This article may contain compensated links. Please read disclaimer for more info.

 12. Avignon

-Avignon is another of the most beautiful French cities to visit.
-The former city of Popes and cardinals, once the center of intrigues and passions, is one of the most fascinating destinations in France, with an interesting past and a rich heritage.
+Avignon is one of the most beautiful cities in Southern France.
+The former city of Popes and cardinals, once the center of intrigues and passions, is one of the most fascinating destinations in France, with an exciting past and a rich heritage.
+The city is also an excellent base from which to explore some of the most beautiful towns in Provence and the lavender fields of Provence (from mid-June to the end of August).

 Avignon is small, and you could easily squeeze the main sights in one day in Avignon.
 But why rush?
 You are in Provence, where people like to take their time to enjoy the small pleasures of life.
 That’s why we still recommend taking it easy and spending 2 days in Avignon to enjoy the city at a more relaxed pace.